Boyd Williams Dissertation Grant for Research on Women and Work

 - Contribution of the project to the applicant’s professional development

-Complete the Online Application through InfoReady (link coming soon!) and submit it along with additional documents:
+Complete the Online Application through InfoReady (opens in a new tab) and submit it along with additional documents:

 1. Statement of how your project fits into your graduate career and professional development (250 words)

 3. Project Abstract (100 word summary) & Description (800 words)

 - The description should include the goals, methods, and significance of your project in terms that are understandable by scholars from many disciplines.

 - This will be reviewed by an interdisciplinary committee.